Denormalization: DBMS support

-One method is to keep the logical design normalized, but allow the database management system (DBMS) to store additional redundant information on disk to optimize query response.
+With this approach, database administrators can keep the logical design normalized, but allow the database management system (DBMS) to store additional redundant information on disk to optimize query response.
 In this case it is the DBMS software's responsibility to ensure that any redundant copies are kept consistent.
 This method is often implemented in SQL as indexed views (Microsoft SQL Server) or materialized views (Oracle, PostgreSQL).
 A view may, among other factors, represent information in a format convenient for querying, and the index ensures that queries against the view are optimized physically.

 DBA implementation

-Another approach is to denormalize the logical data design.
-With care this can achieve a similar improvement in query response, but at a cost—it is now the database designer's responsibility to ensure that the denormalized database does not become inconsistent.
+With this approach, a database administrator or designer has to denormalize the logical data design.
+With care this can achieve a similar improvement in query response, but at a cost — it is now the database designer's responsibility to ensure that the denormalized database does not become inconsistent.
 This is done by creating rules in the database called constraints, that specify how the redundant copies of information must be kept synchronized, which may easily make the de-normalization procedure pointless.
 It is the increase in logical complexity of the database design and the added complexity of the additional constraints that make this approach hazardous.
 Moreover, constraints introduce a trade-off, speeding up reads (SELECT in SQL) while slowing down writes (INSERT, UPDATE, and DELETE).
 This means a denormalized database under heavy write load may offer worse performance than its functionally equivalent normalized counterpart.

 Denormalization versus not normalized data

 A denormalized data model is not the same as a data model that has not been normalized, and denormalization should only take place after a satisfactory level of normalization has taken place and that any required constraints and/or rules have been created to deal with the inherent anomalies in the design.
-For example, all the relations are in third normal form and any relations with join and multi-valued dependencies are handled appropriately.
+For example, all the relations are in third normal form and any relations with join dependencies and multi-valued dependencies are handled appropriately.